mikaelvesavuori/minibook-better-apis/observability/structured-logger.md

 {% endcode %}

+{% hint style="info" %}

-_Note: As opposed to some solutions, in our case, the Logger will not replace the vanilla `console.log` (etc) so you will need to import it everywhere you want to use it._
+Note: As opposed to some solutions, in our case, the Logger will not replace the vanilla `console.log` (etc) so you will need to import it everywhere you want to use it.

+{% endhint %}

 Using it, your logs will then all follow the format: